Winter and Snow Sports

 Mt.
 Hood Meadows Nordic Center: 24 miles east of Whispering Woods, the center’s fees range from $5 to $10.
 No dogs or snowshoeing allowed.

 Teacup Lake: One mile north of Mt.
-Hood Meadows, along Oregon 35, Teacup Lake asks for a $5 donation.
+Hood Meadows, along Oregon 35.
+A $5 donation is requested.
 No dogs or snowshoeing allowed.

 Cooper Spur Nordic Center: 35 miles northeast of Whispering Woods, Cooper Spur has separate trails for snowshoers.
 Fees range from $5 to $10.
 Dogs are not allowed.